education

 The District of Columbia produces the largest reading and math proficiency gaps in the nation, in regards to white 4th graders and their non-white Hispanic and black counterparts, while the opposite is true of states like Louisiana.

-Study: Latinos Without High School Diploma Earn More Than Other Minorities, But Still Likely to be Poor
+Study: Latinos Without High School Diploma Tend to Earn More Than Other Groups, But Still Likely to be Poor

 Ethnicity and race plays a role when it comes to poverty, wage gapes and low-income status.
 In addition to those factors, educational attainment, family structure, career access and childcare costs all affect how low-income and impoverished families fare in this nation.

-Study: Foreign-Born Latinos Less Likely to Visit Libraries, but Value the Experience More Than Others
+Foreign-Born Latinos Less Likely to Visit Libraries, but Those Who Use the Library Value the Experience More Than Others

 Nationwide, there are more than 17,000 public libraries and bookmobiles servicing 96 percent of the population, but foreign-born Latinos are least likely to utilize library services.
 That said, the foreign-born Latinos who visit the library greatly benefit from it, according to a new study.